 Ease of Use

-Like the iPhone Bria, the Android version comes with 4 main screens.
-The first screen is the dialer, which looks as lot like the native phone client you find on the Android OS.
+Like the iPhone Bria, the Android version comes with four main screens.
+The first screen is the dialer, which looks a lot like the native phone client you find on the Android OS.
 As you might expect, there's a field at the top of the dialing screen where you can input SIP URIs.
-I would have liked to see better integration with the native dialing client.
+We would have liked to see better integration with the native dialing client.
 In this version of Android Bria, you have to click open the Bria application and use it exclusively to make calls using your VoIP account.

 The second and third main screens are the Call Log and Contacts.
 No surprises here.
-I am a bit disappointed with the level of SIP URI integration on these screens in this initial build.
-If you were called by or called a SIP URI, you cannot easily redial by going into your call logs and clicking "call back" or "call again".
+We’re a bit disappointed with the level of SIP URI integration on these screens in this initial build.
+If you were called by or called a SIP URI, you cannot easily redial by going into your call logs and clicking "call back" or "call again.”
 The application does not save the SIP URI correctly and will give you a "404 Not Found" error.
-You also cannot add SIP URIs into your contact list, only 10-digit numbers.
+You also cannot add SIP URIs into your contact list, only ten-digit numbers.
 The Counterpath forums indicate that they are aware of this limitation and will release better support for SIP URIs in an upcoming release.

-The last main screen is "More", which takes you to a small menu that includes settings, help, about, send log file, and premium features (G.729).
-I've pretty much covered settings in the App Configuration part of this write-up.
-To be honest, there isn't a whole lot you can customize, which isn't necessarily good or bad.
-'Help' takes you to a mini browser within the app with some of the most commonly asked questions.
-'Send Log File' and 'Delete Log' are useful if you have an issue and need to get in contact with Counterpath about it.
+The last main screen is "More," which takes you to a small menu that includes settings, help, about, send log file, and premium features (G.729).
+There isn't a whole lot you can customize, which isn't necessarily good or bad.
+“Help” takes you to a mini browser within the app with some of the most commonly asked questions.
+“Send Log File” and “Delete Log” are useful if you have an issue and need to get in contact with Counterpath about it.

-It's a little early to be developing 'Final Thoughts' but I'll say that I think Bria for Android v1.0 is a good start.
+We think Bria for Android v1.0 is a good start.
 It's more of an enterprise VoIP application than any other Android app we've tried, even if there are few flaws here and there.
-In my opinion, it's understandable if there is a longer trial and error process for the Android version of Bria since it's beginning to look like many of the phones behave differently with the app.
-Your experience with version 1.0 on an EVO might be completely different from mine on the older Motorola, but you can probably bet that Counterpath is hard at work on bug fixes as we speak.
-They didn't let us down with the iPhone Bria, and I see no reason to think that they won't make the Android version work just as well in the near future.
-We'll be keeping an eye out for any updates.
+In our opinion, it's understandable if there is a longer trial and error process for the Android version of Bria since it's beginning to look like many of the phones behave differently with the app.
+Your experience with version 1.0 on an EVO might be completely different from ours on the older Motorola, but you can probably bet that Counterpath is hard at work on bug fixes as we speak.
+They didn't let us down with the iPhone Bria, and we see no reason to think that they won't make the Android version work just as well in the near future.